tencent cloud

 0

-The priority of the policy.
-If a queue matches multiple policies, then the policy with the highest priority will be applied.
+Policy priority.
+If a queue matches multiple policies, the policy with the highest priority will take precedence.
 0 indicates the lowest priority.

 ha-mode